 It was in the 23rd year of my life that I got to look in the face a glaring truth I had chosen to ignore in the past—that though I could take myself out of writing, I could never take writing out of me.
 I found myself gravitating to the craft again, as though it was the most natural thing on earth.
 Amidst the brokenness I felt in my life, writing healed me, but more than granting me the gift of personal reintegration, I found that it gave me the challenge of a larger purpose, a vision I could realize only through fidelity to my own passions.

-Bit by bit, and only God knows how, all my dreams and even those I didn’t dare dream about in the arena of writing came true: In June 2013, I was commissioned to do a piece for Candy magazine (a national teen mag); in August, I was given the opportunity to write a weekly column (PsychSpeak) for a local newspaper; in November, my Candy article got published; in December, I got Freshly Pressed and another of my blog posts garnered views and shares (and such heartwarming comments) I didn’t think was possible for my page to even get half as close to.
+Bit by bit, and only God knows how, all my dreams and even those I didn’t dare dream about in the arena of writing came true: I was given the opportunity to write a weekly column for a local newspaper, I got to write a commissioned piece for a national teen magazine, I got Freshly Pressed, and another of my blog posts garnered views and shares (and such heartwarming comments) I didn’t think was possible for my page to even get half as close to.

 So many things in my writing life were going well, and I could never be grateful enough for everything I had been granted in the writing world.
 But I kept coming back to one of my greatest (unfulfilled) dreams in the world of writing.
 YoungBlood, my unfinished business.